-- You must have access to an ExtraHop system with a user account that has unlimited privileges ... - You must be familiar with writing ExtraHop Triggers.
+- You must have access to an ExtraHop system with a user account that has System and Access Administration privileges . - You must be familiar with writing ExtraHop Triggers.
 See Triggers and the procedures in Build a trigger. - You must create an ODS target for your ticket tracking server.
 See the following topics about configuring ODS targets: HTTP E, Kafka E, MongoDB E, syslog E, or raw data E. - You must be familiar with writing REST API scripts and have a valid API key to complete the procedures below.
 See Generate an API key ...